SSL Certificates by Type

-A Wildcard SSL is the right choice whenever there is a need for one computer to share information with another computer.
-A wildcard is particularly useful when running a website where your clients are signing on your secure server for payment purposes or your email program regularly communicates with another computer or program.
-Websites that use a Wildcard SSL to secure their online portals include leading banking websites, forums message boards and popular social networking sites.
-To find out more about how to secure an unlimited number of first level sub-domains on a single domain name click here.
+A Wildcard SSL is the certificate of choice whenever there is a need for one computer to share information with another.
+Wildcards are particularly useful when running a website where your clients are signing on your secure server for payment purposes or your email program regularly communicates with another computer or program.
+Websites that use a Wildcard SSL to secure their online portals include leading banking websites, forums, message boards and popular social networking sites.
+To find out more about how to secure an unlimited number of first level sub domains on a single domain name click here.

 Unified Communications Certificates, also known as UC Certificates, or UCC Certificates give you full control of the "Subject Alternative Name" field.
-This allows you to secure as few or as many host names as you like with just one SSL certificate.
+That means you can secure as few or as many host names as you like with just one SSL certificate.
 UC certs have been developed for use with Microsoft Exchange Server 2007 or 2010.
 They can be used with any major server type to secure multiple Exchange services.
 Unlike wildcards, SAN SSL certificates are fully compatible with mobile browsers, such as smartphones, PDAs, and Blackberries.
 Get in touch to find out if a SAN certificate is right for your business.

 If you need to secure your IP address rather than your domain name, an IP address SSL certificate is what you need.
 We offer two IP address SSL certificates.
 Both will give you the ‘https://’ prefix or the HTTPS certificate, if you prefer.
 That’s an instant sign of SSL encryption – and a mark of SSL security for your site users.

-A free SSL certificate is the perfect way to test what SSL can do for your website and your business.
-Experience the entire process from application to installation today, without committing to anything.
+Our free SSL certificate is the perfect way to test what SSL can do for your website and your business.
+Experience the entire process from application to installation today, without spending a penny or committing to anything.
 Take our free 30 day trial here.